roconmachine/demo/README.md

+## Container
-there is a docker-composer file and a docker
+there is a docker-composer file and a docker.

+## API

+there a openapi file in resources folder